Reification/RePort/RoadMap.md

 We hope that this project will remove barries (both financial and technical) to experiencing architectural creations and ideas.

-Presently, the project only includes a custom exporter for Rhino.
-Other exporters will be added as opportunity permits.

 ## v0.1.0 Alpha (private release)

 ## v0.1.1 Alpha (public release) - 8 Feb 2021